 When a child reads to a member of staff or parent helper it will be recorded in the child's reading record.
 This book is used as a liaison between parent and teacher.
-The school has an expectation that parents will read with their child and share books/other texts at home daily.
-Teachers will gladly meet with parents to discuss how best they can support their child when reading at home and information/key questions are also available within the Reading Record to support parents as well as in the form of a bookmark.
+The school has an expectation that parents will read with their child and share books/other texts at home on a regular basis.
+Teachers will gladly meet with parents to discuss how best they can support their child when reading at home and information/key questions are also available within the Reading Record to support parents.
 Children may receive letter sound/tricky word cards or probe sheets to support work at home.